 About Dal Pakwan

-Dal pakwan is a very popular, authentic Sindhi breakfast dish, relished by all ages.
+Dal pakwan is a popular, classic Sindhi breakfast dish, relished by all ages.
 Dal pakwan consists of mainly two components – dal and pakwan.
 Typically, chana dal is served over pakwan (crispy fried bread), drizzled with some imli ki chutney, green chutney, and chopped onions.
 This classic dish is mainly served as a breakfast, but makes an excellent brunch or a snack.

 As a kid, I was so fond of these crispy, fried, pakwan.
 Crisp, flaky, pakwan, perfect for weekend brunch.
 My mom used to make these and we used to devour these Pakwan with dal.
 Honestly, these were so good, that I could eat these whole day.